davidhollenberger/ansible-iterm-profile/README.md

 **extra-vars**

-* `hosts` Ansible host group to gather facts to base dynamic inventory on.
+* `hosts` Ansible host group to base dynamic inventory on.
 You need to have ssh access to all hosts in the group for this role to work.

 **defaults/main.yml**